“Everywhere I go people are always surprised there’s rappers in Alaska”

-While in his senior year of high school Tayy started to record at a local studio which lead him to releasing his first project, the mixtape “Half Step From Legendary” which was dedicated to his recently deceased grandfather Isaac C. Cummings Jr..
-He released 3 music video from the project “Brand New Day” “Radio” and “Dead Presidents Remix” which was a major accomplishment for a local artist at the time .
-The buzz that was created from the project lead to opportunities to open for national acts such as August Alsina, Ludacris, Nelly, The REJ3CTZ’s, Hopsin, Twista, and local rock festival Summer Meltdown.
+In his senior year of high school Tayy started to record at a local studio which lead him to releasing his first project, the mixtape “Half Step From Legendary”.
+He released three music videos from the project “Brand New Day” “Radio“, and “Dead Presidents Remix” this was a major accomplishment for a local artist at the time.

 In 2013 Tayy decided to move to the east coast to further his music career and build a new fan base for his music.